Robersan2212/repo-spy/README.md

 .Visual Studio Code (VS Code): The integrated development environment (IDE) used for writing and debugging the application's code.

       .
 Node.js: The runtime environment that allows the application to be executed from the command line.

       . npm (Node Package Manager): The package manager used to install and manage all project dependencies.

       .
 TypeScript Compiler (tsc): The official tool for compiling TypeScript code into executable JavaScript.

       . ts-node: A development utility used to run TypeScript files directly, which speeds up the testing and development cycle.

       . est: A testing framework used to write and run unit tests, ensuring that individual components of the software function correctly.

       .
 ESLint: A static code analysis tool (linter) used to enforce code quality and a consistent style across the project.

 Programming Language

       .
 TypeScript: A statically typed superset of JavaScript, chosen to write the application's source code to ensure type safety and improve maintainability.

 Libraries and APIs

-.Axios: A promise-based HTTP client library used to make asynchronous requests to the GitHub REST API.

       .
+Axios: A promise-based HTTP client library used to make asynchronous requests to the GitHub REST API.

+      .
 Commander.js: A library for building command-line interfaces, used to parse arguments and options provided by the user.

       .
 Chalk: A terminal string styling library used to add color and formatting to the output, making it more readable and visually appealin

 # Useful Websites

-{Make a list of websites that you found helpful in this project}

 - [Typescript Official Documentation](//www.typescriptlang.org/docs/ )
 - [Node.js Official Documentation](https://www.nodejs.tech/ro/docs)